deephaven/examples/RedpandaStats/README.md

 This starts the containers needed for Redpanda and Deephaven.

-To start listening to the Kafka topic docker-stats, navigate to [http://localhost:10000/ide](http://localhost:10000/ide/) and enter:
+To start listening to the Kafka topic `docker-stats`, navigate to [http://localhost:10000/ide](http://localhost:10000/ide/) and enter:

 ```python